-The port of Auckland is located on the east coast of New Zealand's North Island in a nationally significant maritime area called the Hauraki Gulf, an area with Marine Park status.

-The Hauraki Gulf is one of the few places in the world with a semi-resident population of Bryde's whale.
-The local whale population is small, estimated at less than 200, and is listed as critically endangered in New Zealand.
+The Port of Auckland is located on the east coast of New Zealand's North Island, in the Hauraki Gulf Marine Park.
+This marine park is one of the few places in the world with a semi-resident population of Bryde's whale.
+The local whale population is small, and is listed as critically endangered in New Zealand.

-It is believed that around two Bryde's whales a year are killed after being struck by a vessel, which is a threat to the local population's long-term survival.
+The whales are vulnerable to ship strike which is a threat to the local population's long-term survival.
 That is why Ports of Auckland (POAL), the shipping industry, New Zealand's Department of Conservation (DOC), and Auckland University, are leading efforts to find ways to reduce the risk of colliding with a whale.

 This protocol is part of that effort.
 It outlines steps Masters should take when planning their passage to and from Auckland, and what to do while transiting the Hauraki Gulf.
 Your help in protecting our local whales is greatly appreciated.

-Tony GibsonCEO, Ports of Auckland May 2014
+Tony Gibson CEO, Ports of Auckland January 2015

-Reducing the risk of collisions with whales
+Reducing the risk of whale deaths